Tux/Spreadsheet-Read/doc/Spreadsheet-Read.md

            -s <sep>    Use separator <sep>.
 Default '|', \n allowed Overrules ',' when used with --csv
            -L          Line up the columns
-           -n [skip]   Number lines (prefix with column number) optionally skip <skip> (header) lines
+           -B  --box   Like -L but also add outer frame -n [skip]   Number lines (prefix with column number) optionally skip <skip> (header) lines
            -A          Show field attributes in ANSI escapes -h[#]       Show # header lines
-           -D          Dump each record with Data::Peek or Data::Dumper --hash     Like -D but as hash with first row as keys Output Index only:
+           -D          Dump each record with Data::Peek or Data::Dumper --hash     Like -D but as hash with first row as keys Output CSV:
-           -i          Show sheet names and size only Output CSV:
            -c          Output CSV, separator = ','
            -m          Output CSV, separator = ';'
+        Output Index only:
-        Output HTML:
+           -i          Show sheet names and size only Output HTML:
            -H          Output HTML
         Selection: